ROOSSOp2452/FRAUD_DETECTION/README.md

 ### Note:
 Remember to modify the `requirements.txt` file with the list of libraries in use and ensure that the dataset path is correct before running the project.

-Let me know if you need further changes!